 IPv4 addresses are four groups of between 1 and 3 digits, separated by dots.

 IPv6 addresses are longer than IPv4 and contain letters as well as numbers.
-IPv6 networks can accommodate a much larger number of devices than IPv4 networks and are growing in popularity.
+IPv6 networks can accommodate a significantly larger number of devices than IPv4 networks and are growing in popularity.